604adrian/cowboy-appreciation/README.md

+<em>When I first started learning to program, making this website was one of the first things I did.
+Since I was such a noob, the website was a total mess.
+Since then, I have upped my skills.
+So, because I still believe in this website's mission, I've decided to come back and attempt to fix things up.
+I've had some success, but there is only so much you can do to repair a house that's built on a weak foundation (in other words: theres only so much you can do to fix a website written in raw HTML).
+Either way, I hope anyone reading this will now find that the code in this repo is at least tolerable (and hopefully get a chunkle out of the website's content, too).</em>

 # Time to appreciate cowboys
 Have you ever thought to yourself: "darn, i really wish somebody here would appreciate cowboys without things getting all weird and sexual"?